JakubicekRoman/AO_retinal/README.md

 ## Virtual eviroment
 in the terminal:
 * clone git repositary from github
-* set current folder in terminal of AO_retinal
+* set current folder of AO_retinal in the terminal
 * for PIP instalation, check Python version (major version ```python3 --version``` and all installed versions ```ls -ls /usr/bin/python*```)

 Install python, pip and venv (if not already)